dimagi/commcare-hq/custom/covid/management/commands/README.rst

 * Run for either a single domain or a single domain plus all of its linked domains.

+* Run as a particular user, or just default to SYSTEM_USER

 * Throttle updates

 * Log activity to a file